Skip to content

 Is It Too Late to Apply for a Deferred MBA?

-By Obafemi Ajayi·March 20, 2026·771 words
+By Obafemi Ajayi·March 20, 2026·4 min read

 If you're asking this question in February, March, or early April, the answer is almost certainly no. Most deferred MBA programs have deadlines in April, and some run well into summer.
-You have more time than you think — the question is how you use it.
+You have more time than you think.
+The question is how you use it.

 The Actual Deadline Landscape